Wayne Long (Arkansas politician): Elections

-In June 2022, Long defeated Robert Griffin in the Republican primary election for the 39th district of the Arkansas House of Representatives.
+In 2022, Long ran for the Arkansas House of Representatives in District 39, challenging incumbent Republican Craig Christiansen of Bald Knob, who had been redistricted from District 47, and Independence County Judge Robert Griffin of Newark.
+In the May 2022 Republican primary, Long advanced to a runoff against Griffin, with Griffin receiving 1,656 votes (39.66%), Long receiving 1,336 voted (32%), and Christiansen receiving 1,183 votes (28.34%).
+In June 2022, Long defeated Robert Griffin in the Republican primary runoff election for the 39th district of the Arkansas House of Representatives.
 In November 2022, he defeated Clayton Hall in the general election, winning 87 percent of the votes.
 He succeeded Mark Lowery.
 He assumed office on January 9, 2023.